A Guide To Urban Outfitters’ Biggest and Boldest Denim

 BDG Isabel Extreme Cargo Jean, $109

 If you want to take cargo to the next level, consider these wide-leg, mid-rise jeans that boast even more utility pockets on the front and sides.
-Follow the styling tip of this model and consider the combat boot with the cropped leg — or swap it with a high-top sneaker for warmer days.
+Follow the styling tip of this model and consider the combat boot with the cropped leg, or swap it with a high-top sneaker for warmer days.

 If you want to take cargo to the next level, consider these wide-leg, mid-rise jeans that boast even more utility pockets on the front and sides.
-Follow the styling tip of this model and consider the combat boot with the cropped leg — or swap it with a high-top sneaker for warmer days.
+Follow the styling tip of this model and consider the combat boot with the cropped leg, or swap it with a high-top sneaker for warmer days.

 Wide-Leg Jeans